evolphotonics/mute-spotify-ads-mac-osx/index.md

 1. Using OSX log system I can listen to Spotify events.
 2. Read the events and check if an Ad is about to be played.
-3. If the event is an Ad about to be played **automatically turn down the volume to 1%** (if we mute it Spotify will detect it and stop working properly after a while).
+3. If the event is an Ad about to be played **automatically turn down the volume way down** (if we mute it Spotify will detect it and stop working properly after a while).
 4. If the next event is a song, **restore volume**.

 # Repository